Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

 \subsubsection{Dimensional reducing/expanding methods}

 Finally, we investigate the effect of the dimensional reduction and expansion methods for CNN performance.
-The relationship between the $L_2$ error norm and the dimension reduction ways are summarized in figure \ref{fig:pool-up}$(a)$.
-We compare the max and average poolings, as introduced in section \ref{sec:cnn}.
+The relationship between the $L_2$ error norm and the dimension reduction ways are summarized in figure~\ref{fig:pool-up}$(a)$.
+We compare the max and average poolings, as introduced in section~\ref{sec:cnn}.
 As an example, the number of latent variables is set to be 128 with five cases of filter size $H=\{3,5,7,9, 11\}$.
-As shown, the error with both methods are approximately at the same level for every cases.
+As shown, the error with both methods are approximately at the same level for every case.
 This result indicates that the present AE is not very sensitive to the pooling operations.

-We also check the influence of dimensional expansion methods, as presented in figure \ref{fig:pool-up}$(b)$.
-As introduced in section \ref{sec:covered_cnn} and figure \ref{fig:CNN_operation}, the significant difference between the transposed convolution and the up-sampling is whether there is the trainable weights (filter) or not.
+We also check the influence of dimensional expansion methods, as presented in figure~\ref{fig:pool-up}$(b)$.
+As introduced in section~\ref{sec:covered_cnn} and figure~\ref{fig:CNN_operation}, the significant difference between the transposed convolution and the up-sampling is whether there are trainable weights (filter) or not.
 Therefore, the number of weights inside a model $n_{\rm weight}$ increases when up-sampling layers are replaced with transposed convolutional layers, as shown by the pink curve in figure \ref{fig:pool-up}$(b)$.

 As summarized here, the $L_2$ error norm of the models with up-sampling operation gradually decreases as the filter size increases.
 This exactly corresponds to the increase of the number of weights.
 In contrast, the variance of the model with the transposed convolutional operation is significantly unstable with $H\geq9$ where the number of the weights reaches approximately $3.0\times10^5$.
-This is analogous to the observation in section \ref{sec:comprate}, known as ``curse of dimensionality."
-However, the model with the transposed convolution generally shows better performance with less amount of weights.
-Depending on the considered flows and their model configuration, users can choose the dimension expansion and reduction methods inside CNNs.}
+This is analogous to the observation in section~\ref{sec:comprate}, known as ``curse of dimensionality."